 If an application for health and/or life insurance is held or taken out before a genetic condition is diagnosed, or before a risk is identified through a predictive genetic test, the applicant does not have to disclose this new information.
 Life insurance cover is guaranteed renewable and, so as long as the premiums are paid, that cover will apply.

-The Financial Services Council has announced the implementation of a moratorium on the disclosure of genetic test results in life insurance product applications at a level below $500,000 for death and total and permanent disability, $200,000 for trauma, and $4000 a month for income protection.
-This is to commence in July 2019.
+The Financial Services Council has implemented a moratorium on the disclosure of genetic test results in life insurance product applications at a level below $500,000 for death and total and permanent disability, $200,000 for trauma, and $4000 a month for income protection.
+This commenced in July 2019.